-Christina Tosi refers to this leftover roast chicken soup as “overnight chicken soup” because she dumps a chicken carcass in a pot and then leaves the flame “a-burnin’ overnight.”
+Christina Tosi refers to this leftover roast chicken soup as “overnight chicken soup” because she dumps a chicken carcass in a pot and then leaves the flame on low and slow overnight.
 As she explains, “the depth is insane when you roll slow and low, challenging reason and basic safety, leaving a whole carcass, with plenty of meat on it, to simmer overnight.”
-What happens when you leave it that long is you coax out “every last slurp of flavor into the soup,” says Tosi.
-Just like grandma knew how to do.
-“The meat remains incredibly tender, it’s much easier to pick every last shred, and you don’t have to deal with any prep work post-dinner.
-Just cover the bird with water and say ‘night, night.'” adds Tosi.
-Fittingly, this soup tastes like something grandma would make.–Renee Schettler Rossi
+The result is that you’re able to coax out “every last slurp of flavor into the soup,” says Tosi.
+“Just cover the bird with water and say ‘night, night.'” adds Tosi.
+Just like Grandma knew how to do.
+Although you don’t need to check your homeowner’s insurance before making this as you can just as easily let the pot of soup barely burble over low heat during the day when you can cautiously keep watch over it.
+Either way, the meat turns incredibly tender and there’s no fuss at all.
+Tastes exactly like something Grandma would make.–Renee Schettler

-Leftover Roast Chicken Soup Recipe
+Leftover Roast Chicken Soup

-- Roast chicken carcass with some meat attached (on the wings, back, etc.)
+- Roast chicken carcass with some meat attached, (on the wings, back, etc.)

-- Any aromatics you desire (you know, the usual stuff including garlic, herbs, onion, carrots, ginger, etc.)
+- Any aromatics you desire, (you know, the usual stuff including garlic, herbs, onion, carrots, ginger, etc.)

-- 1/4 to 1/2 cup soy sauce (Christina Tosi likes Kikkoman)
+- 1/4 to 1/2 cup soy sauce, (Christina Tosi likes Kikkoman)

 - 1/3 to 2/3 cup apple cider or apple juice

 - 1/4 to 1/2 teaspoon black pepper